John P. Allen: Synergia Ranch

 In 1969, Allen co-founded and became general manager of Synergia Ranch near Santa Fe, New Mexico.
-The ranch was home to the TAP network from 1969-1980, and again from 2000 to 2010.
+The ranch was home to the TAP network from 1969 to 1980, and again from 2000 to 2010.
 Situated on 130 acres of high altitude grassland, Synergia leased space to architectural enterprises, conducted anti-desertification work, developed special ecologically sustainable agricultural systems, and performed research in solar and wind energy.
 Over a thousand trees were planted, including 450 fruit trees and organic vegetable gardens.
 An extensive soil-building program was established, adobe buildings and a geodesic dome designed by Buckminster Fuller were constructed, and subsequent artisan enterprises included pottery, wood, iron, clothing, and leather work.
 In conjunction with a local construction firm, Synergia built over three dozen adobe buildings in Santa Fe, contributing to a local renaissance of traditional adobe architecture.
 In 2016, Synergia won the Good Earth award at the New Mexico Organic Agriculture conference in recognition of its land care.